JabRef/jabref/docs/code-howtos.md

   ```

 ## Using Localization correctly
-*(More information about this topic from the translator side is provided [here in the wiki](https://github.com/JabRef/jabref/wiki/Translating-JabRef))*
+*(More information about this topic from the translator side is provided [here] (https://github.com/JabRef/jabref/wiki/Translating-JabRef-Interface) about the JabRef interface and
+[here] (https://github.com/JabRef/jabref/wiki/Translating-JabRef-Help) about the JabRef help files)*

 All labeled UI elements, descriptions and messages shown to the user should be localized, i.e., should be displayed in the chosen language.